PHIL G125: Critical Reasoning and Writing

 Course Objectives

-- 3. Write an argumentative paper with good formatting, persuasive reasoning, valid logical structure, and a sensitivity to the relevant objections to the arguments presented.
+- 3. Write an argumentative paper with formatting, persuasive reasoning, valid logical structure, and a sensitivity to the relevant objections to the arguments presented.

 Lecture Content